floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 lifetimes and resource states:

-If you're coming from 3D APIs with ref-counted lifetime management like D3D, WebGPU or Metal you might be tempted to 'release' the image object right after creating its view object since the image object handle isn't really needed anymore:
+If you're coming from 3D APIs with ref-counted lifetime management like D3D, WebGPU or Metal you might be tempted to 'release' a view's parent resource object right after creating its view object if the image object handle isn't needed anymore:

 ```c
 sg_image img = sg_make_image(&(sg_image_desc){